-Adopting data-driven design is vital to your organization if you planning on consistently improving your products.
-The data from your customers can tell you not only what they like about your products and services but also what they don’t like.
-Consequently, when you collect data, you are gathering the information that can upgrade the products and services that you offer.
+Adopting data-driven design is vital to your organization if you are planning on consistently improving your products.
+The data from your customers can tell you what they like about your products and services and what they don’t like.
+Consequently, when you collect data, you gather the information that helps to upgrade the products and services you offer.
 But first, let’s review the basics behind the data-driven design so that you can use this strategy effectively.

-There are two types of data: quantitative and qualitative.
-Quantitative refers to quantity and is the data that provides you with a base number of cases which are sufficient enough to yield a statistically reliable finding, representative of the sample population it was drawn from.
-Qualitative relates to more probative data which is generally unstructured and tells you how customers understand, relate, or conceptualize a product or service.
+There are two types of data and analysis: quantitative and qualitative.
+Quantitative data analysis refers to data that provides you with a base number of sufficient cases to yield a statistically reliable finding, representative of the sample population it was drawn from.
+Qualitative data analysis relates to more probative data, which is generally unstructured and tells you how customers understand, relate, or conceptualize a product or service.

-When you start examining your data, you need to make the distinction between information that gives you percentages and statistics, and information about qualitative measures.
+When you start examining your data, you need to distinguish between information that gives you percentages and statistics and information about qualitative measures.
 You must then match the one against the other because both types of data are equally important in context.

 Types of data-driven customer interactions

 All data is useful because it represents customer interaction with your business.
 Such interaction can give you the information you need to survive and expand.
 Here are some of the methods or sources where people can interact with your organization and help you become more data-driven:

 - Customer Service and Retention Programs